yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/1-Traditional-GAN/Data-Augmentation/README.md

+# Training Instability

+## Field Introduction

 To tackle the instability of the training procedure

 > Why it's a problem?

 GAN need to find a Nash equilibrium of a non-convex game in a continuous and high dimensional parameter space.

 These methods can be divided into two categories:

 - **Normalization**

   - **Spectral normalization** (weight matrices in the discriminator are divided by an approximation of their largest singular value)
 - **Regularization**
   - **Wasserstein** (penalize the gradient norm of straight lines between real data and generated data)

   - [^Roth 2017] (directly regularize the squared gradient norm for both the training data and the generated data.)

   - **[DRAGAN](#DRAGAN)** (penalize the gradients at Gaussian perturbations of training data)

+  - Consistency regularization ()

+    > pros & cons: simple to implement, not particularly computationally burdensome, and relatively insensitive to hyper-parameters